Interviewed by Serenity Dieufaite

 Haley Souders:

 Yeah, in terms of workshops.
-I remember there was like two people who came in from some other university and they, it was essentially like Hermit flash.
-I think is what it was.
+I remember there were two people who came in from some other university and they, it was essentially like Hermit flash, I think is what it was.

 Abigail Cloud: